wp-plugins/external-featured-image/readme.txt

 == Changelog ==

+= 1.1.0 =
+* Define the ALT attribute of your external featured images.

 = 1.0.9 =
 * Added a new filter ("nelioefi_post_meta_key") that will let you define a custom post_meta_key to store the URL of the external featured image.